They are a cream compound used in the treatment of skin infections.

 - Purified water.

-This cream is indicated for the treatment of corticosteroid-sensitive dermatoses when complicated by infections caused by bacteria (sensitive to gentamicin) and fungi (sensitive to clotrimazole) or when the possibility of such infections is suspected.
+This cream is indicated for treating corticosteroid-sensitive dermatoses when complicated by infections caused by bacteria (sensitive to gentamicin) and fungi (sensitive to clotrimazole) or when the possibility of such conditions is suspected.

 The cream is suitable for eczema use.